LemmySmackett/LemmySmackettCom/content/stories/mature/a_deal_with_the_devil.md

 mature: true
 extreme: false
 ---
-"WHO WOULD EVER DATE YOU, CREEP?!"
+WHO WOULD EVER DATE YOU, CREEP?!"

 The buxom blonde tosses the resplendent red rose on the sidewalk and crushes it beneath her six inch Michael Kors heel.